 The Dilokong mine is one of the older mines along the corridor.
 It is small but well established and with all infrastructure developments completed.
+The access road leading to the mine is not paved and requires upgrading.

 Some expansion is possible as initially 3 phases of development were planned but further expansions would depend on the international and local chrome market circumstances.